owasp-untrust/owasp-untrust/java/boxedpath/README.md

 ---

 #### **The Solution**
-The **Java implementation** of `BoxedPath` and `SandboxPath` provides a secure and controlled environment for file system operations.
+The **Java implementation** of `BoxedPath` and `PathSandbox` provides a secure and controlled environment for file system operations.
 By leveraging custom `Path`, `FileSystem`, and `FileSystemProvider` classes, this solution enforces sandbox constraints to prevent unauthorized file access.

 ---